UsefulAnd/lobotomy/README.md

 # Lobotomy

 Lobotomoy is an Android security toolkit that will automate different Android assessments and reverse engineering tasks.
 The goal of the Lobotomy toolkit is to provide a console environment, which would allow a user to load their target Android APK once, then have all the necessary tools without needing to exit that environment.

-Lobotomy leverages and provides wrappers around other popular tools such as **Androguard**, **apktool**, **Dex2Jar**, and **Frida**.
+Lobotomy leverages and provides wrappers around other popular tools such as:
+- **Androguard**
+- **apktool**
+- **Dex2Jar**
+- **Frida**

 ## Features